XinyuanLiao/AttnPINN-for-RUL-Estimation/README.md

 ```
 In `main.py`, it includes training, predicting and drawing functions.

-:sunglasses: By default, only predicting function will run.
+ By default, only predicting function will run.

 ## Output